cloudfoundry/diego-design-notes/README.md

         - can snapshot containers for down-timeless redeploys
 - [**Linux-Circus**](https://github.com/cloudfoundry-incubator/linux-circus)
     - provides binaries that are side-loaded into containers to manage *App*-specific lifecycle issues.
 There are three binaries:
         - **tailor** is reponsible for *staging*.
-The stager instructs the executor to [configure](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/circus_tailor_config.go), inject and run the tailor in the Garden container.
+The stager instructs the Cell to [configure](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/circus_tailor_config.go), inject and run the tailor in the Garden container.
 The tailor knows how to run buildpacks against the user's app bits and construct the resulting droplet.
         - **soldier** is responsible for *launching* apps.
 It ensures the app is launched with the correct environment variables.
-The app-manager instructs the executor to inject and run the soldier.
+Nsync instructs the Cell to inject and run the soldier.
         - **spy** is responsible for verifying the health of the app.
-It is periodically launched within the Garden container by the executor.
+It is periodically launched within the Garden container by the Executor.

 ### Bringing it all together